 HSBC credit card rewards points are worth around 1 cent each, but it can vary based on how you redeem them.
-For example, points redeemed for travel on the HSBC Premier World and World Elite credit cards are worth more than cash back redemptions.
+For example, points redeemed for travel are usually worth more than cash back redemptions.
 You can see how much your rewards are worth by logging in to your online account.

-There's no limit to how many HSBC credit card reward points you can earn.
-And the points don't expire.
+There's no limit to how many HSBC credit card reward points you can earn, and they don't expire.
 That said, credit card points can be devalued by the card issuer at any time, so it's best to redeem them often.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.